UrbanPutt/sj-course-ui/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run build && npm run deploy`

+Builds the app then deploys it to the github page:
+Open [https://urbanputt.github.io/sj-course-ui/](https://urbanputt.github.io/sj-course-ui/) to view it in your browser.

 ### `npm test`